-Discovery is the first of the deilivery phases.
+Discovery is the third User Centred Design (UCD) phase but the first of the delivery phases.

-Discovery ensures the team frames their understanding of the problem around the users’ experience and challenges their preconceived ideas about what the problem and solution might be.
+The Discovery phase ensures the team frames their understanding of the problem around the users’ experience and challenges their preconceived ideas about what the problem and solution might be.

 To ensure the team frames their understanding of the problem: